 To date, we have financed our operations primarily from sale of our equity securities and, to a lesser extent, revenues from collaborations and interest.
-In 2004, our operations consumed approximately \$1,500,000 per month, but we expect that our monthly cash used by operations will continue to increase for the next several years.
-During 2005, we plan to both expand our existing clinical programs and initiate clinical programs for several new disease indications.
-These additional trials and the related manufacturing, personnel resources and testing required to support these studies will consume significant capital resources and significantly increase our expenses and our net loss.
+In 2004, our operations consumed approximately \$1.5 million per month and the burn rate at the end of the third quarter 2005 was approximately \$2.1 million per month.
+We expect our monthly cash used by operations will continue to increase for the next several years.
+Since the first half of 2005, we have initiated three additional clinical trials, two in healthy volunteers and one in chronic lymphocytic leukemia, and we are planning to be in a Phase IIb pivotal trial early in 2006 in T-cell leukemia and in a psoriasis trial in the first half of 2006.
+In addition, we expect our hepatitis C drug candidate, BCX-4678 to be in clinical trials by mid-2006 and our neuraminidase inhibitor, peramivir, to be in clinical trials in the first quarter of 2006.
+These additional trials and the related manufacturing, personnel resources and testing required to support these studies will consume significant capital resources and will increase our expenses and our net loss.

-As of March 31, 2005, we had \$45.9 million in cash, cash equivalents and securities.
-We raised \$23.9 million gross (approximately \$22.7 million net of expenses) of capital during February 2005 to provide the resources necessary to continue the development of our existing programs, while prudently maintaining our cash position.
-We expect our monthly burn rate to increase to approximately \$2 million during 2005, as our lead candidates advance through the clinical trials planned for 2005.
-This monthly burn rate could increase more as the year progresses and in future years depending on many factors, including our ability to raise additional capital, the progress of our current and proposed clinical trials for both FodosineTM and BCX-4208, and the progression of our discovery programs.
+As of September 30, 2005, we had \$34.9 million in cash, cash equivalents and securities.
+We raised cash totaling \$23.9 million gross (approximately \$22.7 million net of expenses) through the sale of equity during February 2005 to provide the resources necessary to continue the development of our existing programs, while prudently maintaining our cash position.
+We expect our monthly burn rate to continue increasing during the fourth quarter of 2005 and into 2006, as our lead candidates advance through the clinical trials currently ongoing plus the additional trials planned to begin in 2006.
+This monthly burn rate could vary significantly depending on many factors, including our ability to raise additional capital, our ability to establish partnerships for our drug product candidates, the amount of funding or assistance we receive from governmental agencies or other third parties for the development of peramivir, the progress of our current and proposed clinical trials for FodosineTM, BCX-4208, BCX-4678 and peramivir, and the progression of our other programs.
 Our long-term capital requirements and the adequacy of our available funds will depend upon many factors, including: